bitcraze/bitcraze-website/src/applications/stem-education.md

     <div class="col-md-7">
       <div class="app-feature-row">
         <i class="fa-solid fa-terminal"></i>
-        <p class="text-center">The most effective learning often happens when theory meets practice.
-The Crazyflie® platform enables students to move beyond simulations and textbooks, applying concepts from robotics, programming, control theory, artificial intelligence, and systems engineering through hands-on experimentation.</p>
+        <p>The most effective learning often happens when theory meets practice.
+The Crazyflie<sup>®</sup> platform enables students to move beyond simulations and textbooks, applying concepts from robotics, programming, control theory, artificial intelligence, and systems engineering through hands-on experimentation.</p>
       </div>
       <div class="app-feature-row">
         <i class="fa-solid fa-graduation-cap"></i>
-        <p class="text-center">Used in classrooms, laboratories, student projects, and research programs around the world, the Crazyflie provides a scalable and accessible platform that supports learners from their first flight through advanced research in autonomy and multi-agent systems.
+        <p>Used in classrooms, laboratories, student projects, and research programs around the world, the Crazyflie provides a scalable and accessible platform that supports learners from their first flight through advanced research in autonomy and multi-agent systems.
 Its open architecture encourages exploration, experimentation, and a deeper understanding of how complex robotic systems work.</p>
       </div>
     </div>
   </div>